tranhuucanh/homebrew-fast_resize/README.md

 ## What is FastResize?

-FastResize is a high-performance image resizing library with C++ backend supporting PNG, JPG, JPEG, WEBP, and BMP formats.
+FastResize is a fastest image resizing library on the planet with C++ backend supporting PNG, JPG, JPEG, WEBP, and BMP formats.
 It features parallel batch processing and minimal memory footprint.

 ### Features